SEC Regulations in Real Estate Syndication: Compliance Essentials

 Accreditation Standards

-• Net worth exceeding $1 million (individually or jointly with spouse), excluding primary residence
+• Net worth exceeding $1 million, excluding primary residence

 Verification Methods

-For Rule 506(b) offerings, self-certification through questionnaires is generally acceptable.
-However, Rule 506(c) offerings require more rigorous verification methods:
+For Rule 506(b) offerings, investor self-certification is generally sufficient.
+Rule 506(c) offerings require enhanced verification, such as:

 Record-Keeping Requirements

-Proper documentation of verification efforts is essential.
-Records should be maintained for at least five years after the offering closes.
-Legal experts in securities law, including those with James Neeld’s legal expertise, recommend implementing systematic verification procedures that balance compliance requirements with investor privacy concerns.
+Verification records should be maintained for at least five years after the offering closes.
+Practitioners with securities law experience, including those like James Neeld, often recommend structured verification systems that balance compliance obligations with investor privacy.

 Common Compliance Mistakes